Sander470/satisfactory/README.md

 - includes an api that you can control and check the state of the server with
 - automatically gets/renews certificates

+(anyway that was the ambition, I've pretty much ditched the project since tho lol)

 ## File Structure

     satisfactory/